 As with any meditation practice, comfort is truly key.
 The physical body responds to meditation practice by alerting you to whether it is comfortable and supported or stressed out and in pain.
 This is best observed in practitioners who tend to slouch and lose the tall, supported spine that is essential to meditation practice.

 A simple rule in meditative sitting is to ensure that your hips are higher than your knees.
 Therefore, choosing to sit in a chair instead of on the floor may be a smart decision or perhaps propping yourself up on a cushion.
-At the end of the day, it does not matter how you sit.
+For meditation techniques overall, it does not matter how you sit.
 All that matters is that you are supported and comfortable sitting for some time.

 2. Choose Your Object of Focus

-Every meditation session is going to be different because no single day is the same for any one person.
-Therefore, choosing an object is much more about listening to what you need at this time versus following any doctrine or “rule.”
+Every meditation training session is going to be different because no single day is the same for any one person.
+Therefore, experienced meditators know that choosing an object is more about listening to what you need at this time versus following any doctrine or “rule.”

-If you’re not sure and have a hard time deciding, make your breath the object and follow it in on the inhale and out on the exhale.
+If you’re not sure and have a hard time deciding, make focusing on your breath and pay attention to the inhale and exhale is a good option.
 Then, assign each inhale and exhale a number, and once you reach 10, start over.
 This is one of the simpler methods of keeping your mind occupied—by giving it a task.
 This also trains your mind, and over time and with practice, your mind will easily focus on an object without too much effort.